Katherine Hanley: Career

 Hanley began her career as a teacher at George Mason Junior-Senior High School in the city of Falls Church.
 She also worked as a guidance counselor at the University of Missouri before leaving teaching in 1970.

 From 1976 to 1982, she and her husband owned and operated the Manor Home Center in Mountain Lake Park, Maryland.

 In 1984, Hanley was appointed to the Fairfax County School Board by Providence District Supervisor James M. Scott to replace Ann P. Kahn.

 Supervisor Scott announced his resignation in May 1986, and Circuit Court Judge Barnard F. Jennings set a special election to fill the unexpired term for Scott's Providence District seat.
 Hanley defeated Republican State Delegate Stephen E. Gordy in the July 15 election.

 The following March, Hanley announced she would seek reelection to a full term as Supervisor from the Providence District.
 In the November 3 election, Hanley soundly defeated Republican Myron Smith with 62 percent of the vote.

 Despite Republican attempts to link her to then chair of the board Audrey Moore and a general sentiment against incumbents, Hanley was able to retain her seat on the board of supervisors in the 1991 elections, defeating Steve Armstrong.

-Thomas M. Davis was elected to Congress in 1994, necessitating a special election to fill his vacant seat as chairman of the board of supervisors.
+Tom Davis was elected to Congress in 1994, necessitating a special election to fill his vacant seat as chairman of the board of supervisors.
 Hanley won the February 1995 special election, defeating Springfield Supervisor Elaine McConnell.

 Nine months later, Hanley retained the chair by defeating school board chairman Gary L. Jones in the November regular election.